When using streaming services, do you find that you can easily utilize strong and unique passwords?

 Netflix

 Despite its position as a streaming service pioneer, Netflix surprisingly falters on the password security front.
 The company does not require users to login again after changing their password, and does not enable a built-in 2FA option.
-These are disappointing policies for one of the world’s most beloved services.
+These are disappointing policies for one of the world’s most used services.

 Password Security: Room for Improvement